cloudui/blog/_tabs/about.md

 order: 4
 ---

 Hi!
 My name is Eric.
-I am a rising freshman at the University of Maryland, where I will be studying Computer Engineering.
+I am a freshman studying Computer Engineering at the University of Maryland.
 This blog is for me to share things I like and find interesting.
-You'll find an assortment of topics; feel free to look around.
+You'll find an assortment of topics, so feel free to look around.
 This website was made using [Jekyll](https://jekyllrb.com/) with the [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy) theme, with some modifications.
-If you have any questions, contact me at ericchen314@gmail.com.
+If you have any questions, contact me at ericchen314 at gmail dot com.

 Enjoy!

 ![Me and Spice](/assets/img/erec.jpg){: width="400" }
-*Me and my cat Spice*
+*Me and my cat, Spice*

 If you want to support my blog, consider [buying me a coffee](https://www.buymeacoffee.com/echen)!